 Marijuana is legal to buy and use in Florida, provided that you’re a qualifying patient who has been approved for a medical card.
 However, driving while under the influence of marijuana is still illegal and you should never use marijuana in your car or before driving.

-If you need help getting your medical card in Florida, don’t hesitate to contact My Florida Green.
+If you need help getting your medical card in Florida, don’t hesitate to contact us.
 We can help connect you with a qualified medical marijuana doctor in Florida and make the process of getting your medical card as smooth as possible.